JamieMason/karma-benchmark/README.md

   Array search: util.contains at 12635982 ops/sec (2.17x faster than Array.indexOf)
 ```

-See [`karma-benchmark-example`](https://github.com/lazd/karma-benchmark-example) for a full example.
+See the [examples](https://github.com/JamieMason/karma-benchmark/tree/master/examples) folder for a full example.

 ### Feeding Data Into Jenkins